 The camping pods at Eskdale are great for camping out of season or if you don’t want to buy a tent just yet and test out whether you like the outdoor camping experience.
 Since the Lake District is popular with tourists and locals be sure to book your camping pods early.

 Since you’re in the middle of the Lake District there are some lovely walks direct from the campsite.
 On my second day, I walked 7 miles to nearby Ravenglass.
 And then treated myself to a ride on the steam train back to Dalegarth.
 Less than 5 minutes walk from the campsite.

 Or of course, you could travel there and back on the train.
-I will tell you all about it so keep following for more posts!
+Read all about my adventure here – Eskdale to Ravenglass hike (including steam train ride!)

-*I was a guest at Eskdale Campsite.
-However, all views and opinions are my own.
+*I was a guest at Eskdale Campsite Lake District.
+However, all views and opinions regarding my Camping Pod stay are my own.

 *Becky the Traveller participates in the Amazon Services Associates Programme, as well as other affiliate programmes.
 If you make a purchase through these, I earn from the qualifying links.
 This is at no extra cost to you.
 Read more here.